MicroEJ/docs/ApplicationDeveloperGuide/buildAndRunApplication.rst

 .. note::

-   :ref:`A Platform must be imported <platform_import>` to the workspace to run the Application.
+   :ref:`A Platform must have been imported <platform_import>` to run the Application.
 If several Platforms have been imported, the target Platform can be selected in the :ref:`Launcher's Execution tab <launch_execution_tab>`.

 To run the sample project on Simulator, select it in the left panel then right-click and select :guilabel:`Run` > :guilabel:`Run as` > :guilabel:`MicroEJ Application`.